Nigeria national cricket team

 The Nigeria national cricket team is the men's team that represents the country of Nigeria in international cricket.
 Cricket has been played in Nigeria since the late 19th century, and the national team played their first match in 1904, when a team representing the Lagos Colony played the Gold Coast Colony.
-The Nigeria Cricket Association has been an associate member of the International Cricket Council (ICC) since 2002.
+The Nigeria Cricket Association, formed in 1932 and at first was composed only of expats.
+One year later. in 1933, an organization of indigenous players was formed.
+Nigeria has been an associate member of the International Cricket Council (ICC) since 2002.

 History

 Early years

 Cricket has been played in Nigeria since the late 19th century when the game was introduced by the British.
+English missionaries and army personnel further spread the sport.
 Contacts between the administration in Lagos and their counterparts in Gold Coast (now Ghana) led to an international at Race Course (now Tafawa Balewa Square), Lagos on 25 May 1904, the Gold Coast winning by 22 runs.

 The match became an annual fixture and for the first three matches was multi-racial.
 The fourth fixture in December 1906 was for Europeans only, and the African population started their own annual fixture in 1907.
 Internationals stopped for the First World War, and did not restart until the mid-1920s.

 Between the two world wars, cricket began to become more formally organised in the country with two cricket associations for the Europeans and Africans being formed in 1932 and 1933 respectively.
 First-class cricketers from England began to appear in the annual matches against Gold Coast, and the 1939 match, the last before World War II, ended in a 58-run win for the Gold Coast.

 Matches resumed after the war with a five-day match in Lagos in 1947 which ended in a draw.
 The 1949 match went the way of the Gold Coast.
 As the number of Europeans working in the country reduced, the quality of the African players increased and cricket began to be organised on multi-racial lines in 1956.